Jump to accessibility statement Skip to content

 • 78% of UK graduates say the support they received at university helped them gain employment.

-If you’re interested in learning more about navigating the cost of living crisis while at university, we have a guide on the cost of accommodation, travel, food and more in Sunderland.
+If you’re interested in learning more about navigating the cost while at university, we have a cost of living hub which covers accommodation, travel, food and more in Sunderland.

 "For as long as I can remember I’ve always wanted to grow up and become a ‘scientist’ and going to university to study a science course was a way to do that [...] the University has had such a massive impact on my life.
 It has allowed me to gain so many excellent qualities which I’ll carry with me for my entire life.
 I’ve grown in confidence and the opportunities Sunderland has provided allowed for this growth to happen”